 After a Loss: Resources for School Districts NJSBA provides county-by-county contact information for the Traumatic Loss Coalitions for Youth and other mental health-related resources that school districts can consult during a tragedy.
 Reposted Dec.
 1

 Parental Waivers for the Delivery of Remote or Virtual Special Education Services An April 30, 2020 memo from the N.J.
-Department of Education states that requiring a waiver of present or future claims as a condition to implement a student’s IEP is prohibited.
+Department of Education states that require a waiver of present or future claims as a condition to implement a student’s IEP is prohibited.

 Children with Autism Spectrum Disorder: Practical Resources During the Pandemic The N.J.
 Department of Education lists resources available to teachers and parents during this period of remote learning and social distancing.